-However, Article 10 of the methodology for the allocation of cross zonal capacity for the exchange of balancing capacity submitted by the CORE CCR TSOs for regulatory approval in December 2019 (ENTSOE, 2019) puts forward the paidas-cleared remuneration of FRR capacity within a balancing capacity cooperation of TSOs in the CORE region.
-Although this methodology was not approved at the time of writing this document, the expectation is that paid-ascleared settlement will become the norm in case of cross zonal capacity exchange of balancing capacity.
+However, Article 3 of the methodology for the allocation of cross zonal capacity for the exchange of balancing capacity by the CORE CCR TSOs (ENTSOE, 2020) puts forward the paid-as-cleared remuneration of FRR capacity within a balancing capacity cooperation of TSOs in the CORE region.
+Although this methodology was not approved at the time of writing this document2, the expectation is that paid-as-cleared settlement will become the norm in case of cross zonal capacity exchange of balancing capacity.